 MOOC | Northern Quebec: Issues, Spaces And Cultures

 Please note: this MOOC is traditionally offered in English in the fall and in French in the winter.
-The information below is for the English edition offered in the fall of 2020.
+The information below is for the French edition offered in the winter of 2023.

-This MOOC is an initiative of the Institut nordique du Québec (INQ), of which the three founding universities are the Institut national de la recherche scientifique (INRS), Université Laval and McGill University.
+This MOOC is an initiative of the Institut nordique du Québec (INQ).

 This course is for anyone who has an interest in Northern Quebec and who wishes to learn about this territory, its history, societies and challenges.